Relativistic Newtonian gravitation: Dynamics, metrics, observables and all that

 This possibility has provoked a heap of warnings: that it could be only heuristic, that it only may apply to the weak field case, accompanied as well by the (trivial) argument that it cannot reproduce all of GR results.
 In connection with the first points we want to comment on some of the most relevant and cited articles.

 Schiff's \cite{schiff} work had already been criticized by Schild \cite{schild}.
-The usual result for time had been obtained by using again a SR argument, comparing local time with that of gravity free infinity via a flying time-shortened clock.
-However his (incomplete) argument about space is incorrect since in the end, contrary to SR, the velocity of light is not constant nor isotropic.
+The usual result for time had been obtained by using a SR argument, comparing local time with that of gravity free infinity via a flying, time-shortened, clock.
+However his (incomplete) argument about space cannot be correct since in the end, contrary to SR, the velocity of light is not constant nor isotropic.
 His statement about Mercury's perihelion being {\it the} crucial test of GR has already been commented upon above.

 Kassner's \cite {kass} work is relevant in the present context because of his discussion of the necessity of supplementary assumptions in order to derive the Ss metric on the basis of pre-general-relativistic physics {\it alone}, i.e., SR, the Einstein EP and the "Newtonian limit".